awsdocs/amazon-cloudfront-developer-guide/doc_source/logging.md

 **Standard logs \(access logs\)**
 CloudFront standard logs provide detailed records about every request that’s made to a distribution\.
 These logs are useful for many scenarios, including security and access audits\.
 CloudFront standard logs are delivered to the Amazon S3 bucket of your choice\.
-CloudFront doesn’t charge for standard logs, though you incur Amazon S3 charges for storing and access the log files\.
+CloudFront doesn’t charge for standard logs, though you incur Amazon S3 charges for storing and accessing the log files\.
 For more information, see [Using Standard Logs \(Access Logs\)](AccessLogs.md)\.

 **Real\-time logs**